How to frame a shipping container

 We provide four simple ways to attach wood and timber to a shipping container:

-3. Make use of one of our shipping container angle brackets to provide a surface both on the side, and on the top of the container.
-This method doubles the amount of fixing points for your frame, making it much easier to frame off the top of the container, or even add a roof to the container or a strong surface on which to mount solar panels
+Make use of either our shipping container angle brackets or framing brackets to provide a surface both on the side, and on the top of the container.
+This method doubles the amount of fixing points for your frame, making it much easier to frame off the top of the container, or even add a roof to the container or a strong surface on which to mount solar panels.
+You will then bolt the main rectangular structure of your frame to these brackets.

 Download the full step-by step instructions for Framing a Container with Timber